zommerfelds/heaps-cordova/README.md

 # Heaps + Cordova

-This demo showcases how to setup a basic Heaps Android app.
+This demo showcases how to setup a basic Android app using [Heaps](https://heaps.io/) and [Cordova](https://cordova.apache.org/).
 This uses:

 * Heaps for building an HTML5 package
 * Cordova for generating a WebView based app (Android Studio not needed)